 "Unless you use suction cups, which are kind of slow and inefficient, the other solution out there is to use dry adhesion, which is the technique the gecko uses," Cutkosky said.

+Every square millimeter of a gecko’s footpad contains about 14,000 hair-like structures called setae.
+Each seta has a diameter of five micrometers and is in turn tipped with between 100 and 1,000 spatulae.
+These spatulae are only 0.2 micrometers long (or just below the wavelength of visible light) and interact with the molecules of the climbing surface with a molecular attraction called van der Waals force.
 Because van der Waals force interactions involve no fluids the gecko is able to adhere to most surfaces without the use of liquids or surface tension.
 It also enables a gecko to hang and support its whole weight on one toe by placing it on the glass and then pulling it back.
 It only sticks you you pull in one direction – their toes are a kind of one-way adhesive, Cutkosky said.

 "It's very different from Scotch tape or duct tape, where, if you press it on, you then have to peel it off.
 You can lightly brush a directional adhesive against the surface and then pull in a certain direction, and it sticks itself.
 But if you pull in a different direction, it comes right off without any effort," he said.

 It is this property that makes a one-way adhesive so important for climbing because it requires little effort to attach and detach a robot’s foot.

 "Other adhesives are sort of like walking around with chewing gum on your feet: You have to press it into the surface and then you have to work to pull it off.
 But with directional adhesion, it's almost like you can sort of hook and unhook yourself from the surface," Cutkosky said.